bergesinstitute/graf-method/book-4-unit-3.md

-# Pronombres dobles
+# Pronombres dobles en español (double pronouns in Spanish)

 En las oraciones con objeto indirecto, muchas veces usamos pronombre doble (usamos el pronombre de objeto directo y también el de objeto indirecto).
 En este caso tenemos dos reglas:

+> In English: In sentences with indirect object, we often use a double pronoun (we use the direct object pronoun and also the indirect object pronoun).
+In this case we have two rules:

 1. El pronombre de OI (la persona) siempre va primero.
+The IO pronoun (the person) always goes first.
-2. En la tercera persona, sustituimos *le/les* por *se*.
+2. En la tercera persona, en lugar de *le/les* usamos *se*.
+In the third person, instead of *le/les* we use *se*.

-Los pronombres de OI, cuando usamos pronombre doble, son:
+Los pronombres de OI, cuando usamos pronombre doble, son: / The IO pronouns, when using double pronouns, are:

     Me